 There is also a combination remedy called Rescue Remedy.

 Bach, Edward.
+1952.
 The Twelve Healers and Other Remedies.
 Reprint ed.
-Brightwell-cum-Sotwell, Oxon: The Bach Centre, 1952. ⍽▢⍽ Also in the form of an e-book from 2005.
+Brightwell-cum-Sotwell, Oxon: The Bach Centre. ⍽▢⍽ Also in the form of an e-book from 2005.

 Ball, Stefan.
+2000.
 Bach Flower Remedies (Teach Yourself).
-London: Teach Yourself Books, 2000. ⍽▢⍽ A self-teaching guide written by a Bach Centre expert.
+London: Teach Yourself Books. ⍽▢⍽ A self-teaching guide written by a Bach Centre expert.

-Boericke, William and Oscar: Homoeopathic Materia Medica.
+Boericke, William and Oscar.
+1927.
+Homoeopathic Materia Medica.
 9th ed.
-Philadelphia: Boericke and Runyon, 1927.
+Philadelphia: Boericke and Runyon.

-Chancellor, Phillip, ed, comp.
-Handbook on the Bach Flower Remedies.
-Reprint ed.
-Rockford: C. W. Daniel, 1971. ⍽▢⍽ Dr Chancellor cooperated with the Bach Healing Centre.
+Chancellor, Phillip, ed., comp.
+1990.
+The Illustrated Handbook of the Bach Flower Remedies.
+Rev. ed.
+Saffron Walden, Essex: C. W. Daniel. ⍽▢⍽ Dr Chancellor cooperated with the Bach Healing Centre.
 This is an ancillary to Edward Bach's basic work, The Twelve Healers and Other Remedies.
 The book combines remedy descriptions and case histories.
 Further, each Bach remedy is compared to similar remedies.

-Lockie, Andrew and Nicola Geddes: The Complete Guide to Homeopathy the Principles and Practices of Treatment.
-London: Dorling and Kindersley, 1995.
+Lockie, Andrew and Nicola Geddes.
+1995.
+The Complete Guide to Homeopathy the Principles and Practices of Treatment.
+London: Dorling and Kindersley.